madetech/data-101/guides/sphinx_setup.md

 `rst2myst convert docs/**/*.rst`

 ## Referencing an existing root README file
-Do you have a directory structure a bit like this, and want to reference README?
+Do you have a directory structure a bit like this, and want to reference an existing README?
 |- src/
 |- docs/
 |-- build/